Last Updated on

 How much should I save = how good am I to plan!

-Also, take taxes into consideration.
-You might have to pay capital gains tax on your returns depending on your holding period.
+Also, consider taxes.
+You might have to pay capital gains tax on your returns, depending on your holding period.

 - The price of the goal